fauna/graphql-workshop/content/_index.md

 You must have a Fauna account to complete this workshop.
 If you don't have one already, you can [sign up for an account][fauna-signup] and complete this workshop using Fauna's free tier.
 You do not need to provide payment information until you upgrade your plan.

 {{% notice note %}}
 This workshop assumes that you are already familiar with GraphQL and are exploring Fauna for its native GraphQL support.
-If you are not familiar with GraphQL, visit [Introduction to GraphQL][graphql-learn] on the GraphQL website.
+If you are not familiar with GraphQL, visit [Introduction to GraphQL](https://graphql.org/learn/) on the GraphQL website.
 {{% /notice %}}

 Once you have access to your Fauna account, continue to the first section, [Getting started with Fauna]({{< ref "getting-started">}}).